One of the more common coordination models is the Service Provider model. When a team is a Service Provider, they…

 - Use automation projects to give your team higher leverage.
 This is a balancing act, because you have to balance the need to help people with the need to get automation work completed.
 Sometimes the only way to dig your way out of the hole you’re in when using the service provider pattern is to make your customers less happy while you automate the improvements.

 - Communicate prioritization and tradeoffs.
 You want people to understand what they can expect from you and what they can’t.
-A big source of frustration dealing with service provider teams
+A big source of frustration dealing with service provider teams is not being able to predict whether they’ll be able to give you something and how long it will take.

 - Switch to another model.
 There are often better coordination models you can use, that you can gradually transition to.